Doggie pushups are a fun and engaging exercise routine for dogs that can help build their strength, agility, and mental focus.

 How to Teach Doggie Pushups: The Benefits

-You probably know that a strong human core reduces and prevents injuries, but did you know that the same concept holds true for our dogs?
+You probably know that a strong human core reduces and prevents injuries.

 Teaching doggie pushups really does come with a plethora of benefits: